What Should Frontier AI Developers Disclose About Internal Deployments?: What information should be disclosed about IDMs?

 \paragraph{Safety mitigations.} This category covers key information about the safety mitigations in place for IDMs, including general alignment training measures, monitoring or oversight mechanisms, and the extent to which those safety mitigations have been stress tested for vulnerabilities.
 The main benefit of disclosing information about the strength of safeguards and specific examples (e.g., output monitoring systems, human-in-the-loop requirements, linear probes) is that it provides external assurance that developers are taking adequate mitigations for IDMs.
 Additionally, disclosing whether and how these mitigations have been stress tested (e.g., revealing the elicitation efforts developers run to test if their safeguards can be bypassed) provides further external assurance that developers' safety mitigations remain effective.
 Further, developers should provide scores on misalignment and monitorability evaluations to help ensure the safeguards implemented are appropriate to the observed levels of misalignment risk \citep{williams2025prodevals, guan2025monitoringmonitorability, kutasov2025shadearenaevaluatingsabotagemonitoring}.
 These results can also provide evidence for safety cases about internal use.

-Disclosing information about IDM safeguards and mitigations can also help developers improve their own safety practices as expert third parties use this information to identify potential weaknesses or vulnerabilities \citep[see e.g.,][]{red-teaming-anthropic-s-internal-agent-monitoring-systems, anthropic2025caisi, openai2025caisi}.\footnote{For example, David Rein from METR recently spent three weeks red-teaming a subset of Anthropic's internal agent monitoring and security systems and discovered several specific novel vulnerabilities \citep{red-teaming-anthropic-s-internal-agent-monitoring-systems}.
-Moreover, METR have begun developing methodologies specifically for assessing monitor robustness, such as prototype evaluations testing whether agents can discreetly bypass monitoring systems \citep{early-work-on-monitorability-evaluations}.}
+Disclosing information about IDM safeguards and mitigations can also help developers improve their own safety practices as expert third parties use this information to identify potential weaknesses or vulnerabilities \citep[see e.g.,][]{red-teaming-anthropic-s-internal-agent-monitoring-systems, anthropic2025caisi, openai2025caisi}.\footnote{METR have begun developing methodologies specifically for assessing monitor robustness, such as prototype evaluations testing whether agents can discreetly bypass monitoring systems, which may aid them in vulnerability discovery in future engagements of the kind Rein conducted \citep{early-work-on-monitorability-evaluations}.}

 At the same time, declaring information about internal security mitigations and monitoring practices could present security challenges and cause reputational damage for developers.
 Disclosing specific safeguards (e.g., internal monitoring setups or classifiers), the ways in which developers stress test their classifiers, and the security measures they implement to protect models from theft, could inadvertently expose security vulnerabilities.
 Developers may be reluctant to disclose information about stress-testing results or identified vulnerabilities if this evidence points towards inadequate safeguards or weak internal safety practices.